inkline/inkline.io/content/blog/2023-04-04/introducing-inkline-4.md

 };
 ```

+## Inkline CLI

+I'm excited to announce the release of the Inkline CLI, a powerful new tool designed to speed up the installation of Inkline in your project.
+The Inkline CLI provides a set of commands for generating code and managing configuration files with ease.

+- `init`: Generates a default inkline.config.ts theme configuration file, allowing you to jumpstart your project with a ready-to-use configuration.
+- `generate scss`: This command generates CSS Variables based on your inkline.config.ts theme configuration file.

+By simplifying tasks such as configuration and code generation, you can focus on what truly matters: crafting a stunning user interface and an engaging user experience.

 ## Components

 Inkline 4 has been completely rewritten using Composition API and composable functions.
 I've chosen a **`defineComponent+setup()`** approach, rather than `<script setup>`, to expose component fields directly and allow for Inkline's compatibility with different frameworks in the future.

-While you'll still find the same components you know and love, I've also added a new **`IToastContainer`** component to display toasts on demand, providing a more cohesive experience without relying on third-party plugins.
+While you'll still find the same components you know and love, I've also added a new **`IToastContainer`** component to display toast notifications on demand, providing a more cohesive experience without relying on third-party plugins.

 ## Manifest